one-among-us/data/people/Dethelly/page.en.md

 Her mother asked A if she wanted to keep Sugar's IKEA Blåhaj Shark, which she loved to hug.

-Her mother said, he was their angel, but unfortunately God made him leave early and he had to leave.
+Her mother said, he was their angel, but unfortunately God made him leave early, and he had to leave.

 Her mother had always been grateful to A.